lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 **4.2.** The default plot will have the r-band magnitude as a function of time.
-Click on the "hamburger" menu (three horizontal lines) and in the "results Layout" click on the double-arrow, and select "Tables coverage images charts" box.
 In the right-hand panel, click the "Active Chart" tab.
 Click on the "+" sign in the plot panel to add a scatter plot showing the phase angle as a function of time.
 For the x-axis, use ``midPointMjdTai - 60000``  to show more clearly the timescales between observations.